Our Courses of Study

 On the information page of your course of study, you will find overviews of its structure.
 There you can see in which order and in which semester the modules are recommended to be taken.
 This is not a binding regulation – however, the recommendation does take into account consecutive content and prerequisites on completed modules.

-Overviews of the courses offered in your course of study in the respective semester can be found in our course catalogue.
+Overviews of the courses offered in your course of study in the respective semester can be found in AlmaWeb and in our course catalogue.
 Our institutes offering courses of studies in the fields of Meteorology and Geography often provide further information in the study section on the respective webpages: Leipizg Institute for Meteorology (LIM), Institute for Geography (IFG).

 Please note that some courses may be taught in divided groups.
 While lectures are usually offered to all students together, in case of group splitting you can choose your seminar or exercise group (group A, B, 1, 2 ...) during registration.
 In individual modules, courses on different topics are offered for selection.
 You can find further information in our course catalogue.